Michigan lawyer discusses average workers’ comp settlement for ulnar nerve surgery.

 Employees who miss work because of cubital tunnel syndrome problems should receive 80% of their after-tax average weekly wage.
 This calculation includes money for overtime, discontinued fringe benefits, and even second jobs that cannot be performed.

-Many of our clients want to know about the average workers’ comp settlement for ulnar nerve surgery.
+Many of our clients want to know about the average workers’ comp settlement for ulnar nerve surgery is in Michigan.
 This is because wage loss checks are usually late.
 Nobody likes to be under the thumb of their employer or its insurance company.
 Fear of getting cut-off for an unfair reason is real.
 Settlement for a lump sum cash payment allows an employee to finish vocational rehabilitation on their own terms.
 Just getting out from underneath the insurance company is usually enough motivation.

-What is the average workers’ comp settlement for ulnar nerve surgery?
+What is the average workers’ comp settlement for ulnar nerve surgery in Michigan?

-There isn’t a specified average workers’ comp settlement for ulnar nerve surgery in Michigan.
-Statistics published by the Workers’ Disability Compensation Agency show the average payout amount for a work-related injury in Michigan was $59,235.42 in 2020.
+In Michigan, there isn’t a specified average workers’ comp settlement for ulnar nerve surgery.
+Statistics published by the Workers’ Disability Compensation Agency show the average payout amount for a work-related injury in Michigan was $62,315.56 in 2022.

 Michigan Workers Comp Lawyers never charges a fee to evaluate a potential case.
 Our law firm has represented injured and disabled employees exclusively for more than 35 years.
 Call (844) 316-8033 for a free consultation today.